 All parties to the Inquiry submitted comments on everybody else’s representations in early October 2016.
 Incredibly, because there is no statutory deadline for making a decision on this sort of inquiry, we are still waiting for BEIS to issue their revised decision.
 We were promised a decision in autumn 2017, but shortly before autumn’s official end on 21 December 2017 it was announced that the decision was being postponed until the New Year.
 We were then told that, even so, a decision was not imminent.
 It appears that politics had intervened, but it may yet work in our favour.

-So, well over five years after the end of the CPI, we still don’t have certainty as to its outcome.
+So, well over seven years after the end of the CPI, we still don’t have certainty as to its outcome.

-But in August 2019 the Welsh Government has published a Draft National Development Framework for consultation until 1st November 2019.
-It contains details of proposed "Energy Priority" area for wind and solar power, where there is supposed to be an acceptance of landscape change.
-The maps show much larger areas than even before, with much of Powys covered in these Energy Priority areas.
-So campaign teeth are being bared again in case another pylon line across north Shropshire rears its head once more.
+The Welsh Government, since February 2021, has 'Future Wales: the national plan 2040', which has "Pre‑Assessed Areas" for wind and solar power, There is a presumption in favour of large‑scale wind energy development (including repowering) in these areas, subject to certain criteria.
+One of these is that they will not have an unacceptable adverse impact on the environment.
+The maps show much larger areas than even before, with lots of Powys covered in these areas.
+So campaign teeth are being prepared again in case another pylon line across north Shropshire rears its head once more.

 Our objections to the Montgomeryshire windfarms and the 400kV line are largely, but not only, on landscape grounds.
 We think the harm that would be done to the attractiveness of the beautiful countryside is not justified by the relatively small contribution to electricity targets, particularly as the budget cost of on-shore wind has been exceeded.
 For the full text of the Alliance’s arguments see here.
 This give an indication of the huge amount of work that went into the CPI by the volunteers involved.